 - Labor issues – such as ILWU negotiations at US Pacific Coast Ports, have traditionally resulted in a deliberate slowing of operations and rollover of cargo.

-5) Hedging transportation delay risk by spreading key shipments by spreading shipments over a period of time, using a combination of Carriers and trade lanes, and using innovative multi-modal transport options such as Air (for high-value cargo) or Sea-Rail (balance between cost and speed).
+Spread key shipments by spreading shipments over a period of time, using a combination of carriers and trade lanes, and using innovative multi-modal transport options such as Air (for high-value cargo) or Sea-Rail (balance between cost and speed).